this-is-joeking/students_and_courses_2210/README.md

 * Complete the activity Below
 * Push your solution to your repo
 * Submit a Pull Request from your repo to this repo
+* In your PR, please include:
-* Put your name in your PR!
+  * Your name
+  * A reflection on how you felt you did with this challenge

 ## Iteration 1